Forensic Accounting Services for Litigants, Business Owners, and Attorneys

 What Forensic Accounting Can Clarify Early

-• Attorneys building a case benefit from expert analysis that converts financial records into court-ready evidence, quantifies damages, and survives Daubert and Frye admissibility challenges.
+• Attorneys building a case benefit from expert analysis that converts financial records into organized evidence, quantifies damages, and prepares findings that can be evaluated in negotiation, mediation, arbitration, or court.

 • Business owners dealing with suspected employee misconduct, fraud, or financial disputes get a clear, documented accounting of what happened — and what it cost.